Skip to main content

 • <b> or <strong> is not equal to <p style="font-weight:bold"> - Surfer will only count <b> or <strong> tags, but not styles.

 • Hyperlinked words.
 Any hyperlinked content is excluded from the word count, as this approach allows us to get closer to the main content.
-Anchored content rather describes the page it links to rather than the page it's on.
-It also lets us exclude the footers, navigation bars, and other similar elements of your page.
+Anchored content describes the page it links to rather than the page it's on.
+It also lets us exclude your page's footers, navigation bars, and other similar elements.

 • There may be a caching issue on your server.